-Four people smugglers whose activities caused the deaths of 39 Vietnamese people in a lorry in 2019 have been given long prison sentences at the Old Bailey.
+Four people smugglers whose activities caused the deaths of 39 Vietnamese people in a lorry in 2019 were given long prison sentences at the Old Bailey.

 A citizen of Thailand has been found guilty of insulting the country's king, and sentenced to 43 years and 6 months in prison.

-The EU has given 3.5 million euros to be used to help refugees living rough in the cold in Bosnia-Herzogovena.
+The EU has given 3.5 million euros to be used to help refugees living rough in the cold in Bosnia-Herzegovina.

-Massacres are occcuring with terrifying frequency in Niger.
+Massacres are occurring with terrifying frequency in Niger.

-The Iranian government has announced plans to further enrich uranium at its nuclear plants, with the USA having withdrawn from a treaty aimed at limiting the capability to build weapons of mass destruction.
+The Iranian government announced plans to further enrich uranium at its nuclear plants, with Donald Trump's USA having withdrawn from a treaty aimed at limiting the capability to build weapons of mass destruction.

 Mexico's tally of 34,523 murders in 2020 was a slight improvement on the 2019 figure.

-The Australian government has announced an environment-busting plan to build an aiport in Antarctica.
+The Australian government has announced an environment-busting plan to build an airport in Antarctica.